 The final stage of employee onboarding consists of a specific program in which new employees are “shown the ropes” when they begin work.
 The responsibility for different parts of this program may be allocated to different people, but the recruiter still checks in, ensuring that the new hire is finding the onboarding process both informative and energizing.

-What are the benefits of a full cycle approach to recruiting?
+What are the benefits of a full-cycle recruiting?

 If one were to attempt full-cycle hiring without the help of technology, it would be an extremely time-consuming process.
-Not all businesses would be willing to either invest in the time-saving tools that are needed or outsource recruitment to an outside agency.
+Not all businesses are willing to invest in the time-saving tools that are needed or outsource recruitment to an outside agency.

 Full-cycle recruiters must be skilled in navigating the process and utilizing the technologies that simplify it.
-However user-friendly interfaces can make this easier than it sounds, though it may take some trial and error at first.
-For example, if they are failing to attract the right type of applicants, they may need to rethink a job posting’s wording and the keywords it includes.
+However, user-friendly interfaces can make this easier than it sounds, though it may take some trial and error at first.
+For instance, if they are failing to attract the right type of applicants, they may need to reconsider the wording of a job posting and the keywords it includes.

-Is there a standard length for the average recruitment cycle?
+Is there a standard length for the average full recruitment cycle?

 According to Business Insider, the average time to hire rate rose in 2023.
 On average, it took 44 days to find and hire candidates.
 For less-skilled positions, the average time needed for recruitment was 14 days, while finding and hiring people with rare skills averaged anything from two to three months.